 • Course: A single course of tablets starting before departure and continuing for 1-4 weeks after leaving the affected zone; details vary depending on the exact tablets used and area of travel.

 • Side effects: Gastro-intestinal disturbances, sleep disturbances and skin discolouration are the most common side effects.
+Most side effects are mild but should be discussed with a healthcare provider prior to travel (NHS, 2024).

 • Children: The tablets are suitable for children as young as 12 weeks.